 variable length instructions.
 For ARM64, the default size is 40.

-can contain at must 10 instructions.
-This may seem like enough,
+contain at must 10 instructions.
+This may seem like enough, but as

-but as you've seen, ARM64 gadgets aren't pretty: they can be
+you've seen, ARM64 gadgets aren't pretty: they can be long.
+And in

 I noticed that the gadget finder wasn't able to set